IdentityBlockchain/PoIPaper/README.md

     **Solution**: Look at the solution to Problem 7.
 The Mining Registry can accept new $P$'s after an expiration period (which can also be e.g. 1 day).

 7. A combination of Problem 2 and Problem 6.
-Someone steals $K$, registeres $P$ and registeres $P$ for mining.
-The problem is bigger, because we can't invalidate $P$ if we don't know which $P$ it is.
+Someone steals $K$, registeres $P$, and registers $P$ for mining.
+The problem is bigger because we can't invalidate $P$ if we don't know which $P$ it is.

     **Solution**: We make $P$ renewable.
 We write the last block number it was renewed on to the *IdentityBlockchain*.
-Mining Registry can choose to accept $P$ which is not older than some time period (for the Registry a good period would seem to be 1 day).
-When paying the miners, the Registry also requires proof of $P$'s age. $K$ is easely invalidated, because there is an explicit $Pin \rightarrow K^{-1}$ mapping on the blockchain, so it doesn't need to be renewable in the sence to proove it is still valid.
+Mining Registry can choose to accept $P$ that is not older than some time period (for the Registry a good period would seem to be 1 day).
+When paying the miners, the Registry also requires proof of $P$'s age. $K$ can be easily invalidated because there is an explicit $Pin \rightarrow K^{-1}$ mapping on the blockchain, so it doesn't need to be renewable (in the sense to prove it is still valid).

 8. Only $P$ is compromised.